Looking to brighten up your door this Easter? You’ve come to the right place! Learn how to make a Carrot deco mesh wreath and frame this spring!

 Add the Mesh

-Step 4: To begin, use a 12″ strip to weave in the orange deco mesh strips starting from the bottom and working up.
+Step 2: Instructions show my DIY Carrot Wreath Form.
+To begin, use a 12″ strip to weave in the orange deco mesh strips starting from the bottom and working up.
 To do this, fold over the first inch of your strip and attach a piece of pipe cleaner to provide a tidy end.

-Step 5: Attach the strip to the framework by weaving the open ends of the pipe cleaner through the bottom section of the framework, then twist the pipe cleaner tightly to attach on the back side of the form.
-Approximately 6″ from the now attached end of the strip, add pipe cleaner.
-Attach this pipe cleaner to the frame about 1/2″ from the first attached end, creating a loop.
-Arrange the loop, twist the deco-mesh if needed to follow the natural curl, and add a final pipe cleaner to the open end, again, tucking under the end and attaching with a pipe cleaner.
-Again, connect approximately 1/2″ from the last attached end on the form, creating a loop.
-Tuck any open ends of the deco mesh strip.
+Step 3: Beginning at the bottom, attach the strip to the framework by weaving the open ends of the pipe cleaner through the bottom section, then twist the pipe cleaner tightly to connect to the back.
+Attach a pipe cleaner 6″ down the length of deco mesh, then attach to the frame about 1/2″ past the first attached end, creating a loop.
+Arrange the loop, twist the deco mesh if needed to follow the natural curl, and add a final pipe cleaner to the open end, again, tucking under the end and attaching to the frame.

-This is what it will look like from the front.
+Your Easter wreath will look like this from the front.

 The key is to twist your deco mesh very tightly into a loop and to keep your loops tight together and relatively small.

-Step 6: Continue to weave deco-mesh strips up the frame, working from side to side, in the same manner, starting with a piece of deco-mesh when needed, and looping and tucking as you go, up to, but not including the hanging handle.
+Step 4: Continue to weave deco mesh strips up the frame, working from side to side, in the same manner, starting with a piece of deco mesh when needed, and looping and tucking as you go, up to, but not including the hanging handle.

-Step 8: When you have filled in the frame, you will have something that looks like this – hopefully, yours will be a little tighter than mine was.. see the gaps?
-You can eliminate most gaps with a tighter weave on your grid.
+Step 5: When you have filled in the frame, you will have something that looks like this – hopefully, yours will be a little tighter than mine was.. see the gaps?
+You can eliminate most spaces with a tighter weave on your grid.
 See the messy counter behind me?
 Just ignore that.

-Step 9: If you do have a few gaps, despite a tighter framework, you can use the orange grosgrain ribbon to fill in and mask it.
+Step 6: If you do have a few gaps, you can use the orange grosgrain ribbon to fill in and mask it.
 Just weave a strip of ribbon, the width of the form, in and out on the back side of the frame.

-Step 11: When they were dry, I used the dark green pipe cleaners, cut in half, to attach the tulle to the frame.
-I folded the tulle strip in half and attached the pipe cleaner through the fold.
+Step 8: When they were dry, I used the dark green pipe cleaners, cut in half, to attach the tulle to the frame.
+I folded the tulle strip in half and connected the pipe cleaner through the fold.
 I then attached the end of the frame just under the hanger and fluffed the ends.

-Step 12: Lastly, I slip-tied a coordinating, decorative, ribbon under the tulle, and added a few corkscrew curled pipe cleaners for a bit of whimsy.
+Step 9: Lastly, I slip-tied a coordinating, decorative, ribbon under the tulle, and added a few corkscrew-curled pipe cleaners for a bit of whimsy.

 Please let me know if you have any other questions about this project or any other, or even if you just want to say “hey.”
 I love that!